vvscode/docs/docs/sms/sms-rest/sms-rest-message-body.md

 ---
 title: Message Body
 excerpt: ''
+next:
+  pages:
+    - sms-rest-parameterization
+  description: Learn about the statuses and codes that tells the state of an SMS batch
 ---
 When specifying the message body in the request, the characters used as well as the length of the message affect how many actual SMS messages are sent out.
 When using [parameterization](doc:sms-rest-parameterization), the length of each message may also vary depending on the recipient-specific data.